nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens the AddressBook application
+1. User opens the ClickConnect application
 2. User requests to see a list of all contacts
-3. AddressBook displays a success message followed by the list of contacts
+3. ClickConnect displays a success message followed by the list of contacts
 4. User views the list
-5. User exists AddressBook
+5. User exists ClickConnect
 6. Use case ends

 **Extensions**

 * 2a.
 User does not know what to type to view a list
     * 2a1.
-AddressBook guides the user to the help section where instructions can be found
+ClickConnect guides the user to the help section where instructions can be found
     * Use case resumes
 * 2b.
 User enters an invalid command
     * 2b1.
-AddressBook alerts the user that the command is invalid and displays the correct format
+ClickConnect alerts the user that the command is invalid and displays the correct format
     * Use case resumes